deep-research/victorslibrary-nuxt/content/reenchantment/pure-misery.md

 type: Song
 explicit: false

-description: A song about nihilism, alienation and the descent into insanity.
+description: This is a song about nihilism, alienation and the descent into insanity.

 recordings:
   - title: Pure Misery